Stanford University

 SCERT training is based on the standard Community Emergency Response Team (CERT) program developed by the Federal Emergency Management Association (FEMA).
 It includes basic disaster response skills, such as fire safety, light search and rescue, team organization, and disaster medical operations.

-1. Comprised of representatives from Stanford Health Care and many other University departments, the Infection Control Committee oversees infectious disease planning and prevention for the University and Stanford Medical Center.
+1. Comprised of representatives from Stanford Health Care and many other University departments, the Public Health Steering Committee oversees infectious disease planning and prevention for the University and Stanford Medical Center.

 When specific threats emerge (nationally or overseas), a working group convenes to evaluate the threat and make specific recommendations on preventive measures.
 The working committee also determines what measures should be taken if preventive measures are not successful.
 The committee is co-chaired by the Director of Environmental Health and Safety and the Medical Director of Vaden Health Center.